 How Negative Beliefs Lead to Self-Sabotage

-Negative beliefs rarely stay in your head—they tend to leak into behavior.
+Negative beliefs rarely stay in your head, they tend to leak into behavior.
 When you believe “I don’t deserve good things,” you might unconsciously make that belief come true by self-sabotaging your own progress.

-“Because I secretly believe I’ll fail, I delay the very things that would help me succeed.”
+For example: “Because I secretly believe I’ll fail, I delay the very things that would help me succeed.”
+Or: “If I get too close to someone, they’ll leave so I pull away first.”

 Self-sabotage isn’t about laziness or lack of willpower; it’s the behavioral echo of an old belief trying to protect you from pain.
-Once you start naming the belief beneath it, the behavior begins to make sense—and that’s where real change begins.
+Once you start naming the belief beneath it, the behavior begins to make sense and that’s where real change begins.

 Rewriting the Story